yilmazmusa08/YOLOv8-Bone-Fracture-Detection/README.md

 Detect and recognize bone fractures, implants, and other abnormalities in X-ray images with bounding box localization and label output.

-Developed by: Musa Yilmaz / Open Institue of Technology
+Fine-tuned by: Musa Yilmaz / Open Institue of Technology

 Model type: Object Detection & Recognition